Nadine2016/knative/cli-reference.md

 <dl>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the project.
 This value is required.
 The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
 Use a name that is unique across regions.</dd>
-<dt>`-d`, `--description`</dt>
+<dt>`-t`, `--tag`</dt>
-<dd>Description of the project.
-This value is required.
-The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
-Use a name that is unique across regions.</dd>
+<dd>A label to assign to your resource.
+This value is optional.
+The label must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
+Use a name that is unique across regions.
+Specify one label per `--tag` flag.
+To specify more than one label, use more than one `--tag` flag; for example, `--tag tagA --tag tagB`.</dd>
 </dl>

 **Example**

 ```
-ibmcloud coligo project create --name myproject --description myproject_description
+ibmcloud coligo project create --name myproject
 ```
 {: pre}

 **Output**

 ```
-ok:
+Successfully created project myproject
 ```
 {: screen}